ordina-jworks/ordina-jworks.github.io/_posts/2018-02-18-secappdev.md

 - Headers not automatically added to DOM requests (e.g. images, form post)

 # OWASP's top 10 proactive controls (Jim Manico)
-- v2, v3 komt binnenkort uit.
+- v2, v3 will be published soon(-ish).

 ## C1: Verify for security early and often
 - not really tested